cbrown5/cbrown5.github.io/_posts/2018-10-01-how-I-became-a-scicomm.md

 At ARI I set up the institute's blog and twitter feed (where I also do 10s of blogs per year and edit many more).
 I would help my colleagues write blogs about their science papers in a more accessible form.
 And I found I really enjoyed it.

 I also learned there never was an ivory tower at ARI.
-Everyone was doing such great applied work, such as that through the National Environmental Science Program, where they were working directly with stakeholders to set science priorities and do the research that was needed.
+Everyone was doing such great applied work, such as that the work Stuart Bunn and Michele Burford do with the National Environmental Science Program.
+Under this funding they are working directly with stakeholders to set science priorities and do the research that was needed.

 That really changed my perspective on scicomm, it wasn’t just about interviews with journalists, it could be more targeted, directly speaking to the people that needed the research the most.